 William & Mary today includes people who identify as genderfluid, genderqueer, gender non-conforming or non-binary.
 They reflect all races, a rich mix of birthplaces, ethnic origins and languages.
 They are neurotypical and neurodiverse.
 All of them are members of the Tribe!

-All – including those who identify as men – are welcome to be part of the 100th Anniversary.
-We have much to learn from each other!
+All – including those who identify as men – were welcome to be part of the 100th Anniversary.
+We had much to learn from each other!